Aviva Rabinovich: Biography

 After the discharge she settled in kibbutz Kabri, together with some members of the Harel Brigade.
-She married Hillel Vin (הלל וין) and they had two children Hila and Ron.
+She married Hillel Vin (הלל וין) and they had two children Gila and Ron.
 She resided there for the rest of her life.

 She was buried in kibbutz Kabri.

 Professional activities

 After the war she taught school biology, physics, and chemistry.
 The Hebrew University of Jerusalem allowed her to complete the graduate studies skipping the formal requirements of B.A.
 She did her Ph.D. work in botany under professor Michael Zohary on the interaction between rock, soin and plant communities.
 In 1969 she was hired by the Nature Reserves Authority and was with the agency for 27 years.